ankit13jain/Zen-Car/README.md

 # README

-PLEASE USE GOOGLE CROME TO TEST
+PLEASE USE GOOGLE CHROME TO TEST

 ## Preconfigured credentials: